 - 1. Does device think it is connected to a wired or wireless network? - 2.
 Does the PC have the appropriate IP address for the specific network? - 3.
 Can you access the router's web GUI or Ping it? - 4.
-Is Router able to establish an ISP link? - 5.
+Is Router able to establish a connection to the ISP? - 5.
 Are you able to Ping the remote host by IP address? - 6.
 Are you able to Ping the remote host by URL?